radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 The write request is redirected and if it is successful the local store is written to immediately.

+>[!note]
->**Note - In all cases, the local entry is updated (later) through inter-cluster replication when the leader node picks up the changes from the replication journal.**
+>In all cases, the local entry is updated (later) through inter-cluster replication when the leader node picks up the changes from the replication journal.

 3. (Optional) If the new replica site(s) must be able to accept write operations from clients, and you require a more real-time replication mode where changes are pushed directly to intended targets, click on the “Configure Push Mode” button and select the data sources representing the intended RadiantOne targets.
 For more information on the use case where this might be applicable, please see [Push Mode Replication](#push-mode-replication).